-WASHINGTON, DC (January 26, 2012)—The question of whether or not adult children who are living with their parents can be claimed as dependents has been a hot topic this tax season.
+WASHINGTON, DC (January 26, 2017)—With so many millennials moving back home with mom and dad, the question of whether or not adult children living with their parents can be claimed as dependents is a hot topic.
 On the other side of the generational divide, and affecting at least as many people, is the question of whether or not parents can be claimed as dependents on their children’s returns.

-Stadler lists the following criteria that must be met before either or both parents can be claimed as dependents.
+Dundon lists the following criteria that must be met before parents can be claimed as dependents.

 If all this sounds complicated, you may want to turn to a licensed tax professional.
-To locate an enrolled agent in your area, visit the National Association of Enrolled Agents (NAEA) website at www.naea.org and look for the “Find an Enrolled Agent” Directory.
+To locate an enrolled agent in your area, visit the “Find a Tax Expert” Directory at www.eatax.org.

 About Enrolled Agents

-Enrolled agents (EAs) are America’s tax experts.
-They are the only federally-licensed tax practitioners who specialize in taxation and also have unlimited rights to represent taxpayers before the IRS.
+Enrolled agents are tax professionals licensed by the U.S. Department of the Treasury to represent taxpayers before all administrative levels of the IRS.
 While attorneys and certified public accountants are also licensed, only enrolled agents specialize exclusively in taxes.
 Enrolled agents are required to complete many hours of continuing education each year to ensure they are up-to-date on the constantly changing tax code and must abide by a code of ethics.